NehaMis/7classes/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed by Neha Mishra for 7classes

 ## Available Scripts

-In the project directory, install packages:
+In the project directory, you can run:

-### `npm install`

-You can run to start project:

 ### `npm start`